sagemath/trac_to_gh/Issue 6424.md

 # Issue 6424: One can no longer convert I=sqrt(-1) to sympy

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6424

 Original creator: drkirkby